MicrosoftDocs/visualstudio-docs/docs/test/lab-management/using-a-lab-environment-for-your-application-lifecycle.md

 - **Virtual machine templates:** A virtual machine template is a virtual machine that has had its name and other identifiers removed.
 When a VM template is deployed in an SCVMM environment, Microsoft Test Manager generates new identifiers.
 This allows you deploy multiple copies of a virtual machine in the same environment, or multiple environments, and then run the virtual machines simultaneously.

-- **Stored Virtual Machines:** A virtual machine that is stored in your Team Project library and includes unique identifiers.
+- **Stored Virtual Machines:** A virtual machine that is stored in your Azure DevOps Project library and includes unique identifiers.

 > [!NOTE]
 > Lab Management does not support SCVMM 2016.